mohanmca/MohanLearningGround/src/main/md/Tools/Data Engineering/etl-and-data-pipelines-shell-airflow-kafka.md

 5. ELT - emerged due to demand for access to raw data

 ## ETL - Staging area
-1. Sounds like ELT
+1. ETL - Staging area already means like ELT
-2. It is private ETL landing zones
+2. It represents private landing zone inside ETL
-3. But it is not globally accessible like moder day ELT
+3. But it is not globally accessible like modern day ELT

 ## Data Extraction Techniques